-How to play custom Background music on Xbox One with GrooveDate posted: May 12, 2017 by: JasonDarkX2 Category: Tech Tutorials This post currently has: 3 comments.
+How to play custom Background music on Xbox One with GrooveDate posted: May 12, 2017 by: JasonDarkX2 Category: Tech Tutorials 3 comments.

 Looking for a way to easily play your music on Your Xbox One in the background during game play? here’s a quick solution, using the free Microsoft Groove and One drive apps.
 Yes, it’s a free method, included with every Microsoft account.
 No need to purchase a Microsoft Groove music pass subscription.